 Right, you’d probably figured this one out already, but it’s worth emphasising that there’ll be LOADS of activities during the first few weeks and throughout the semester!

-Both the Students’ Union and the University will be running different activities, both on-campus and online, to help you make a great start to life at Stirling.
+Both the Students’ Union and the University will be running different activities to help you make a great start to life at Stirling.

 Check out what’s happening here!

 Waiting until the coast is clear to venture out of your room isn’t really helpful when it comes to making new BFFs aplenty.
 Try hanging out in the living room instead!
 It’s likely your flatmates will constantly be coming and going, so you have plenty of opportunity to chat to them.

 Put the kettle on

 Is there a more British way to make people like you than the selfless act of making a cuppa?
 We think not.

 Whether it’s move-in day or sat watching Netflix – offering to make a cup of tea can work wonders!
 It shows you’re a caring person and will help everyone feel more at home in their new surroundings.